anthony-albertina/dockerize-plex/README.md

 # Docker implementation of Plex Media Server

-### This repo has the scripts to easily start your own Plex Media Server.
+This repo has the scripts to easily start your own Plex Media Server.
-### It mounts a network drive with the media and pops open the webpage
+It mounts a network drive with the media and pops open the webpage.
-### Furthermore, it is set to start at boot and persist your configs
+Furthermore, it is set to start at boot and persist your configs.

 To start run:
 ```bash